gotitinc/mongo-bigquery/README.md

 Policy manager is used to control schema generation.
 With the policy manager, you can:

 1. Specify required fields.
+If the field is missing, the document is rejected.
+Rejected documents are saved in `[TMP_PATH]/[collection_name]/rejected` folder.
-2. Overwrite data type for certain fields.
+2. Enforce data type for certain fields.
+In the example below, `age` is forced to be integer.
+So if there is a document that contains non-integer, the field will be null.

 Example policy file: